-not too long after, a girlfriend of my wife, brought over her friends Llyn and Kelly Foulkes. later, Llyn invited us to a party.
-I didn't go but Debby, my wife, and two girlfriends did. there they met Dean Stockwell and a person whom they thought was 'very interesting', Wallace Berman. one afternoon the girl friend who was also named Lynn, brought Wallace over.
-Wallace and I became friends and shortly after that I also became friends with Dean. at his invitation and encouragement I became part of his world. and the importance of his presence and influence cannot be understated. much because of the world he provided, I was able to stop tripping and focus on the sublimity of being stoned (every night). for the first time I felt I belonged socially and physically to the true elements of the avant-garde.
+Wallace courted me bringing over friends and sending me mail art collages. we became friends and shortly after that I also became friends with Dean. at Wallace's invitation and encouragement!
+I became part of his world. and the importance of his presence and influence cannot be overstated. much because of the world he provided, I was able to stop tripping and focus on the sublimity of being stoned (every night). for the first time I felt I belonged socially and physically to the true elements of the avant-garde.